grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Those sounds all combined into a heavy repetitive groan that rose and fell depending on which source was taking over at any moment.
 But cut across that was the sound of the motion of the boat itself.
 Every minute or so, the bow would break out of a wave, accompanied by a new rush of wind on the sonar mics.
 Then it would be followed by the crunching sound of the boat plunging back under the water, which would run out in the long stream of the sound of water rushing along the side of the hull.

-All of this came together to form something that, to Cassandra's practiced ears, sounded like an almost spiritual music --- a drone music with variations that held one's interest as they carried you off to some distant plane, but then always came floating down to return to the same home place.
+All of this came together to form something that, to Cassandra's ears, sounded like an almost spiritual music --- a drone music from the culture of some remote land, with variations that held one's interest as they carried you off to some distant plane, but then always came floating down to return to the same home place.
 The grinding roll of it all seemed like some animistic entity's effort to raise the consciousness of someone lucky enough to be listening to a place in the mind where one could see out forever, out through thousands and thousands of miles of empty ocean, and pick out some particular particle or source, and understand what exactly its intentions were: the mind of a sperm whale 3000 meters down in the blackness, closing its jaws around the expelling sweet juices of an enormous cephalopod, or the byzantine economics that led to the churning roll of a machine bit boring into the ocean floor, or the tortured path of beach sand siphoned from its existence in the warm sun and deposited in the freezing darkness of the drowned depths.

+[//]: # (Cassandra knows of drone music because the cultural flow through the depot included people from all over the world --- even if she didn't exactly _experience_ the culture/music.)

 Cassandra let her mind sink into this strange music flowing through her headset, passing from one ear through the middle of her head to the other ear, and at the same time letting her mind wander around in the sea surrounding them.
 This went on for more than an hour before she was jolted back to the sonar compartment by the distraction of Captain Percy and Chips having a loud and heated argument behind her.
 That was unfortunate because just at that moment she believed she could hear a new sound out in the darkness.
 It was something faint and far off.
 It was something incongruous and inappropriate, like a soloist from some fast-tempoed secular entertainment music had been dropped on top of her spiritual drone.